JosephFrancisRe/Financial-Modeling/README.md

 This repository contains a variety of financial modeling exercises that were conducted in Python.

 ------------
-The import packages used over the course of this repository include:
+The import packages used throughout this repository include:
 1. numpy
 2. pandas
 3. pandas_finance